pappuks/1brc/README.md

 - Take inspiration from existing python attempts
     - I wanted to look existing attempts of 1BRC in python and take inspiration from them and then build my optimizations on top of them

+## Execution

+- I started by asking GPT to generate python code using below prompt:
+    > For a file with 1 billion rows which has each row having a city name and the corresponding temperature, where the city temperature can be repeated multiple times.
+Provide a python code which prints the min, mean and max temperature for each city in alphabetical fashion.
+Make the code most optimal without any dependency on external libraries.

+    - As you can realize the above prompt missed providing details of the file format, optimizing for speed and not memory and giving any direction for multi-processing.
+After providing all those imputs in subsequent prompts.
+    - GPT kept on going towards providing solutions using `numpy` and `pandas` and I had to reinforce in subsequent prompts to not rely on third party libraries
+    - At the end I got a code which spawned multiple processes and read the file using memory mapping.
+The code even though functional, but was far from being optimized.
+Main issues were:
+        - The memory mapped file was being mapped for full file size by all child processes, which led to very in-efficient read performance
+        - Data was shared between processes using `multiprocessing.managers.DictProxy` which was very in-efficient, as it would syncronize access to the dictionary, which was not really needed.
+        - The access pattern to read and store data in dictionary was very sub-optimal
+        ```
+            combined_data[city]['sum'] += data['sum']
+            combined_data[city]['count'] += data['count']
+            combined_data[city]['min'] = min(combined_data[city]['min'], data['min'])
+            combined_data[city]['max'] = max(combined_data[city]['max'], data['max'])
+        ```

+        - Instead the below code is more optimal (inspired by https://github.com/ifnesi/1brc):

+        ```
+            city_info = combined_data[city]
+            city_info['sum'] += data['sum']
+            city_info['count'] += data['count']
+            if city_info['min'] > data['min']
+                city_info['min'] = data['min']
+            if city_info['max'] < data['max']
+                city_info['max'] = data['max']
+        ```

 ## Learnings